josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 That's not at all my intent; I only mean to point out that if Tailwind is your thing, it's probably because we're coming from different places and value different things.

 Whether Tailwind helps you do the things you want to do, or whether you (like me) feel that it just grabs the steering wheel away from you, that doesn't inherently mean anything good, or bad, about either one of us.
-It just means we have two different approaches.
+It just means we like to play the game differently.

 </SideNote>